-Flutist Leslie Stroud, active as both an orchestral and chamber musician, performs in a wide range of ensembles and musical styles.
-Ms. Stroud is particularly dedicated to bringing audiences an eclectic musical mix ranging from music of the 18th century played on historic, period flutes to adventurous works featuring the composers of our own time on modern day flutes.
+Flutist Leslie Stroud, active as both an orchestral and chamber musician throughout the United States, is dedicated to bringing audiences music ranging from that of the 18th and 19th centuries played on historic, period flutes to adventurous works by composers of our own time on modern day flutes.

-Born in Oakland, California, Ms. Stroud began her flute studies at the age of eight at the San Francisco Conservatory of Music, going on to obtain her performance degree at the Peabody Conservatory of Music.
+Ms. Stroud began her flute studies at the age of eight at the San Francisco Conservatory of Music, going on to obtain her performance degree at the Peabody Conservatory of Music.
 Her teachers include Yaada Weber, Timothy Day, Britton Johnson, Walfrid Kujala, Lois Schaefer, Gary Schocker, and Suzanne Stumpf (historic flutes & performance practice).